A Szemer\'edi-Trotter type theorem, sum-product estimates in finite quasifields, and related results: Introduction

 \begin{corollary}[\cite{vinh}] If $q$ is a power of an odd prime and $A \subset \mathbb{F}_q$, then there is a positive constant $c$ such that the following hold.
 If $q^{1/2} \ll |A| < q^{2/3}$, then

 If $q^{2/3} \leq |A| \ll q$, then

 \end{corollary}

-In the case that $q$ is a prime, Corollary \ref{vinh cor} was proved by Garaev \cite{garaev} using exponential sums.
+In the case that $q$ is a prime, Corollary \ref{vinh cor} was proved by Garaev \cite{garaev} using exponential sums and Rudnev gave an estimate for small sets \cite{rudnev3}.
 Cilleruelo \cite{cil} also proved related results using dense Sidon sets in finite groups involving $\mathbb{F}_q$ and $\mathbb{F}_q^*$.
 In particular, versions of Theorem \ref{vinh th2} and (\ref{gyarmati}) (see below) are proved in \cite{cil}, as well as several other results concerning equations in $\mathbb{F}_q$ and sum-product estimates.

 Theorem \ref{vinh th} was proved using the following Szemer\'{e}di-Trotter type theorem in $\mathbb{F}_q$. \begin{theorem}[\cite{vinh}] Let $q$ be a power of an odd prime.
 If $P$ is a set of points and $L$ is a set of lines in $\mathbb{F}_q^2$, then